hugoofilipe/huna-site/README.md

 # Site Huna
-This is the source code of HUNA website using docker, vuejs, quasar, yarn, node, PWA, workblox, sitemap
+This is the source code of HUNA website using docker, vuejs, quasar, yarn, node, PWA, workblox, sitemap **We still serve this version with pwa mode using service worker, but we are working on a new version using only SPA mode.**

 # repo github
 - https://github.com/hugoofilipe/huna-site